srosanba/sas-consort-experimental/README.md

 <kbd>![outfile](https://github.com/srosanba/sas-consort-experimental/blob/master/img/outfile.png)</kbd>

 Now that we know how tall each of the boxes are, it becomes a simple algebra problem to figure up how much total vertical space the boxes use.
-We then divide the remaining space up equally between the rows to equally space the boxes vertically.
+We then divide the remaining space up between the rows to equally space the boxes vertically.

 <kbd>![bettery](https://github.com/srosanba/sas-consort-experimental/blob/master/img/bettery.png)</kbd>

-We also know how wide each of the boxes are, it is equally as simple to figure up how much total horizontal space the boxes use.
-We then divide the remaining space up equally between the columns to equally space the boxes horizontally.
+We also know how wide each of the boxes are, so it is equally as simple to figure up how much total horizontal space the boxes use.
+We then divide the remaining space up between the columns to equally space the boxes horizontally.

 <kbd>![betterx](https://github.com/srosanba/sas-consort-experimental/blob/master/img/betterx.png)</kbd>

 Now that we know roughly where the boxes should go, we need to be able to incorporate this information back into the SGPLOT-based process for generating CONSORT diagrams.
-Fortunately, the SAS program ends with the creation of a `putstring` variable, the content of which can be easily copy/pasted into the `datalines` of the emptyBoxes data step in the SGPLOT-based CONSORT diagram program.
+Fortunately, the SAS program ends with the creation of a `putstring` variable, the content of which can be easily copy/pasted into the `datalines` of the `emptyBoxes` data step in the SGPLOT-based CONSORT diagram program.

 <kbd>![putstring](https://github.com/srosanba/sas-consort-experimental/blob/master/img/putstring.png)</kbd>

+Note: the above `putstring` assumes you are using the helper macros described in the [sas-consort-sgplot](https://github.com/srosanba/sas-consort-sgplot) repository.
+If you have yet to adopt these helper macros, the above process will be of little use to you.

+## Conclusion

+Generating the layout for a CONSORT diagram created with SGPLOT is not trivial.
+The above process allows the user to quickly generate rough specifications using nothing more than row and column values for positioning.
+Incorporating this into your CONSORT process should reduce the amount of time spent generating the initial layout.